5 surprising facts about Equatorial Guinea | DW | 08.03.2021

 Due to Spain's long historical influence, Spanish has remained an important language.
 However, the country also uses French and Portuguese as its official languages.

-The green in the flag of Equatorial Guinea symbolizes the country's jungle and natural resources.
-Blue represents the sea connecting the islands to the mainland.
-White stands for peace, and red represents the fight for independence
+Green symbolizes the country's natural resources, blue represents the sea connecting the islands to the mainland, white stands for peace, and red represents the fight for independence

 The current and former governments have been accused of gross violations of human rights, mismanagement of public funds, and high-level corruption.
 Human Rights Watch (HRW) says there is a repression of civil society groups and opposition politicians.